natalysodre/natalysodre/README.md

 - I joined technology in September 2023 with the aim of enhancing my area of ​​expertise. :bulb:
 - I'm a T-shaped professional, i.e. with a multidisciplinary profile, that has a repertoire of knowledge in different fields.
 - I practice "lifelong learning" for continuous development of knowledge and skills. :book:
-- So far, I'm proficient in standard web technologies, such as HTML and CSS.
-I'm not employed in the area, but I'm looking to specialize in it. :computer:
+- I'm not employed in the area, but I'm looking to specialize in it. :computer:

 <i>Follow me around the web:</i><br>